MariaDB

 $ mysql -u valeria -p

-By specifying -p without password, you’ll be asked for the password interactively.
+By specifying -p without a password, you will be asked for the password interactively.

 In various frameworks or libraries, you will usually use the username, password and database to access the database.